GEHA Home Health Care in SW Fort Worth/Burleson, TX

 - Home health aide services: Personal care assistance provided under the supervision of a skilled nurse or therapist

-BrightStar Care of Burleson provides all of these service types, staffed by licensed and credentialed clinicians whose care plans are developed and overseen by a Registered Nurse Director of Nursing.
-This RN-led care model is a structural differentiator that supports GEHA's quality standards for home health authorization and is consistent with Joint Commission Accreditation requirements.
+BrightStar Care of Burleson provides all of these service types.
+Our care plans are developed and overseen by a Registered Nurse Director of Nursing who supervises the work of CNAs, HHAs, and LVNs on every patient's care team.
+This RN-led care model is consistent with GEHA's quality standards and supports smooth authorization for skilled home health services.

 How GEHA Home Health Authorization Works

-- Physician order: A physician who treated your family member — whether at Baylor Scott & White Medical Center Hillcrest, AdventHealth Burleson, or a local specialist — writes a home health order specifying the required services and medical necessity rationale.
+- Physician order: A physician — whether from Huguley Medical Center, AdventHealth Burleson, or a local specialist — writes a home health order specifying the services needed and the medical necessity rationale.

-- Care begins: Once authorization is confirmed, our RN Director of Nursing conducts an in-home assessment to build a personalized care plan, and the care team is scheduled.
+- Care begins: Once authorization is confirmed, our RN Director of Nursing conducts an in-home assessment and builds a personalized care plan.
+The care team is then scheduled.

-Families in Rendon, Summer Creek, and surrounding neighborhoods sometimes worry this process will delay care when a family member is being discharged from the hospital.
-Our care coordinators work proactively with hospital discharge planners — including those at Texas Health Harris Methodist Hospital Southwest — to begin the authorization process before discharge when possible, minimizing any gap between hospital and home.
+Families in Rendon and Summer Creek sometimes worry this process will delay care when a loved one is being discharged.
+Our care coordinators work proactively with hospital discharge planners — including those at Texas Health Harris Methodist Hospital Southwest — to start the authorization process before discharge whenever possible.
+This minimizes any gap between hospital and home.

 Conditions That Qualify for GEHA Home Health Services

-Home health care under GEHA is authorized when it is medically necessary and the patient meets homebound criteria — meaning leaving home requires a considerable effort and is not advisable given the patient's condition.
+GEHA authorizes home health care when services are medically necessary and the patient is homebound — meaning leaving home requires considerable effort and is not advisable given their condition.
 The following conditions frequently qualify GEHA members in Burleson and SW Fort Worth for home health benefits:

 - Post-surgical recovery (joint replacement, cardiac surgery, abdominal surgery)